kamilsk/click/README.md

 ## Motivation

-- We need better integration with static site generators like [Hugo](https://gohugo.io/).
+- We need better integration with static sites built with [Hugo](https://gohugo.io/).
 - We want better products than [Bitly](https://bitly.com/) or [Ow.ly](http://ow.ly/).
 - We have to full control over our users' data and protect it from third parties.